-Begin by saying the following: "For the next few days, we will be learning about the cases to be argued before the Court of Appeals Judges.
-One thing to remember as we review: Court of Appeals Judges usually take six factors into account when they decide a case.
+Begin by saying the following: "For the next few days, we will be learning about the cases to be argued before the division of three Court of Appeals judges.
+One thing to remember: Court of Appeals judges usually take six factors into account when they decide a case.
 These include: